 Licensed Clinical Social Worker (LCSW) from the State of Connecticut, or those holding licenses from other states, will need an 'endorsement' and meet the State of Connecticut license requirements.,

-Ability to perform independently, provide comprehensive assessments, and provide clinical practice in a health care setting.
+Ability to perform independently and provide clinical practice in a health care setting.
 Computer experience and knowledge of word processing, spreadsheet, and data entry systems.
-Experience with individual, group, and family therapy.
-Experience in case management and disposition planning in a psychiatric setting.
-Possibility to supervise social workers pending licensure.

 Back to top